Home

 Soul Food

 Soul Food is sure to have your mouth watering.
-This section of Southern Edition will inspire you to embark on an unforgettable culinary journey----southern style.
+This section of Southern Edition will inspire you to embark on an unforgettable culinary journey -- southern style.
 The South is all about the food, baby!

 Just think about fried chicken, country ham, pit barbecue, mountain trout, Lowcountry boil, buttermilk biscuits, cane molasses, sawmill gravy, Brunswick stew, cheese grits, Cajun gumbo, fried okra, collard greens, dumplings, red beans & rice, fried green tomatoes, Vidalia onions, icebox watermelon, peach cobbler and home-churned vanilla ice cream.
 Whew!
 Oh, and don't forget to wash it all down with iced tea (the sweet kind, that is!).